 Cookies and cream puffs – Add crushed cookies (oreos) to the chantilly cream to make cookies and cream cream puffs.

-How to store cream puffs for later
+How to store these for later

 The best way to store choux pastry is to freeze baked and UNFILLED cases in an air-tight container.
 When you’re ready to fill them, reheat the cases in the oven to make them crisp again.
 Once cooled, they can be filled and served.